-Katie Price Reveals That Husband, Kieran Was A Sex Addict After Cheating On Her
+Katie Price Reveals That Husband, Kieran, Was A Sex Addict After Cheating On Her

 “With Kieran, he wanted it [sex] all the time at the beginning and did what he did and had a sex addiction.
 They re-programmed his brain and we couldn’t have sex for eight weeks, we were only allowed to hold hands, not even kiss.
 So now he’s not on my case all the time,” Katie said.

-The therapy follows after Kieran’s betrayal on her with her best friend, Jane Pountney in 2014.
+The therapy follows after Kieran’s betrayal on her with her best friend, Jane Pountney, in 2014.
 Katie told The Sun that she felt pain and heartache after he cheated on her, admitting that it was hard to accept as they were very straightforward when it comes to sex.

-Back to the interview, Stacey Solomon, one of the panelists also aired her side in dealing with sex problems.
+Back to the interview, Stacey Solomon, one of the panelists, also aired her side in dealing with sex problems.
 Stacey, who is dating actor Joe Swash, revealed that they had booked a hotel before going to the BRITs and she was even preparing for something intimate that night.
 But after such a busy day from work, the host was too tired to do anything but sleep.
 The panelists then agreed that sex should be spontaneous and not planned.

 “When you’re planning and thinking about it, the likelihood is, it doesn’t happen.
 The other night we were going to the BRITs and we were really excited because we had a hotel and I thought we were going to have some alone time.
 I did radio that morning, did the school run, then did the BRITs, got back and said I love you darling but I’m going to bed,” Stacey told them.